Adnan Sami: Albums and notable singles

 His first single, "Run for His Life", was released in 1986.
 It was in English, and recorded for UNICEF.
 It went to No. 1 in the music charts in the Middle East.
 This was followed by three more No. 1s: "Talk to Me", "Hot Summer Day" and "You're My Best Kept Secret".

 His first formal album, The One & Only (1989), was a classical album on the piano accompanied by tabla maestro Zakir Hussain.
 He released his first vocal solo album Raag Time in 1991.

 In 2000, Asha Bhosle collaborated with Sami on a collection of love songs named Kabhi to Nazar Milao in India.
 The music was also composed by Adnan.
 The album became an instant success and topped the Indipop charts for most of 2001 and 2002.
 According to Business Week magazine, the album sold 4 million copies in India alone.

 His second studio album, Tera Chehra, was released in October 2002 to critical acclaim.
 The music videos for this album were shot by Binod Pradhan, who had shot the popular 2002 Hindi film Devdas.
 The album features Bollywood stars Rani Mukerji in the title track and Amitabh Bachchan in the track "Kabhi Nahi", who also sang the duet with Sami.
 Actress Mahima Chaudhry was also seen in another song.
 The title track was written by well-known Hindi movie lyricist Sameer.
 According to Screen Magazine, it was the only successful pop album of the year.
-Sami's Tera Chehra broke sales records by becoming India's best-selling album of 2002 (including film soundtracks), continuing its No. 1 position in 2003, and by becoming the best-selling Indian album of all time (including film soundtracks) in the U.S. and Canada.
+Sami's Tera Chehra broke sales records by becoming India's best-selling album of 2002 (including film soundtracks), continuing its No. 1 position in 2003, and by becoming the best-selling Indian album of all time (including film soundtracks) in the US and Canada.
 The album stayed in the No. 1 position in all the music charts of India from the time of its release in September 2002 for over a year, beating his debut album's No. 1 record.
 His most successful albums have been Kabhi To Nazar Milao (with Asha Bhosle) and Tera Chehra, and his music videos usually have had Bollywood stars in them, including Namrata Shirodkar ("Bheegi Bheegi Raat"), Mahima Chaudhry, Raveena Tandon, Rani Mukerji ("Tera Chehra"), Govinda, Fardeen Khan, Amisha Patel ("O Meri Jaan"), Bhumika Chawla ("Maahiya"), Dia Mirza ("Pal Do Pal") and Amitabh Bachchan (Kabhi Nahi).
 He has composed film music for several other Hindi films, including Lucky: No Time for Love, Yeh Raaste Hain Pyar Ke, Dhamaal, 1920, Chance Pe Dance, Mumbai Salsa, Khubsoorat, Sadiyaan, Shaurya and several others.